AI-ProteinGroup/TopoProGenerator/README.md

-fine_tuning_datasets|Address of the dataset used for pretraining`.csv` datasets_col|The column where the protein sequence is located (starting from 0) truth_seq_datasets|Address of the dataset used for pretraining`.txt` prime_str|topology labels specified for generated sequnece generator_model|Address of pretrained model num_epochs|Total epoch of fine-tuning g_epoch|Epoch of Generative model training in each round of fine-tuning
+fine_tuning_datasets|Address of the dataset used for pretraining`.csv` datasets_col|The column where the protein sequence is located (starting from 0) truth_seq_datasets|Address of the dataset used for pretraining`.txt` prime_str|Topology labels specified for generated sequnece generator_model|Address of pretrained model num_epochs|Total epoch of fine-tuning g_epoch|Epoch of Generative model training in each round of fine-tuning